linz/linz_basemaps/README.md

 ######*Download Projects*

 Project folders contain style sheets used by TileMill to build each map project.
+These folders, NZ Terrain Graphite and NZ Terrain Natural Colour, are contained in the zipped file download at the beginning of this instruction manual.
 Layers in each style sheet currently point to the PostgreSQL database.
-No modification should be necessary, however, there may be instances where user will need to relink file paths, for example relinking DEM and Hillshade vrt to each project.
-Style sheets containing the CartoCSS may be downloaded from this GitHub location.
-Upon download, style sheets are placed locally inside the projects folder of MapBox.  (…\Documents\MapBox\project)
+No modification should be necessary, however, there may be instances where user will need to relink file paths, for example relinking DEM and Hillshade .vrt to each project.
+Place the downloaded style sheets locally inside the projects folder of MapBox.  (…\Documents\MapBox\project)

 ######*Raster Texture Fills*
-Download the raster texture fills, found here: https://github.com/linz/linz_basemaps/tree/master/img , from GitHub and place locally in: \Documents\MapBox\cache.
+Download the raster texture fills, found here: https://github.com/linz/linz_basemaps/tree/master/img .
+Place the textures locally in: ...\Documents\MapBox\cache.
 Texture files required for this project are:

 - gravelrocks.jpg